kovrik/cider-diet/README.md

 For me it takes **4 seconds** to have working `cider` connected to `nREPL`.
 I'm not sure if all `middleware` works, but at least I have pretty-printed stacktraces and other stuff.
-But it works for me.
+So it works for me.

 ## TODO